lscsoft/bilby_pipe/README.md

 ## Example

-In this example, we call :code:`bilby_pipe` for the gracedb event G184098, which is GW150914.
+In this example, we call `bilby_pipe` for the gracedb event G184098, which is GW150914.
 Other required inputs are the executable to run, and the accounting group.